 After having worked on our feature documentary Thank You For The Rain for nearly seven years, we wanted to use the film to create real change.
-In 2017, along with the film's international release, we launched a global impact campaign aiming to build climate resilient communities, strengthen the climate justice movement, and push policymakers to take steps to stop climate change and support frontline communities.
+In 2017, along with the film's international release, we launched an international impact campaign aiming to build climate resilient communities, strengthen the climate justice movement, and push policymakers to take steps to stop climate change and support frontline communities.

-Kisilu, the film's protagonist and co-creator, is using the film in Kenya as a tool in empowering farmers who are in the frontline of climate change.
-In this pilot project, Kisilu and his team organize film screenings and workshops where farmers come together and discuss their needs, teach each other farming techniques, and explore how their communities better can adapt to the changing climate.
-The team also facilitates meetings between local communities and local policymakers.
+Kisilu, the film's protagonist and co-creator, is using the film in Kenya as a tool to empower farmers who are on the frontline of climate change.
+Kisilu and his team organize film screenings and workshops where farmers come together and discuss their needs, teach each other farming techniques, and explore how their communities better can adapt to the changing climate.
+The team also facilitates meetings between local communities and policymakers.

 Since the film's release, more than 30 new self-help groups have been started.
 Kisilu’s community are still facing challenges with unpredictable weather, but with the groups developing new and better farming techniques, they are less vulnerable during the dry seasons.

 Read more about the work done in Kenya in our impact report.

 The film has now been screened in more than 50 countries worldwide and won 18 awards.
 Kisilu is regularly invited to share his story and represent communities affected by climate change internationally.
 Since the film, he has spoken at events like COP23, EAT Forum, TEDGlobal, and to politicians at both the German and the Norwegian Parliament.
 The film is also used to teach thousands of school students about climate change.